MHD in a cylindrical shearing box II: Intermittent Bursts and Substructures in MRI Turbulence: Discussion

 In the bottom panel of Figure \ref{fig:rad1D_ina_act}, density and the inverse of plasma $\beta$,

 are presented.
 The density structure is moderately altered from the initial condition, $R^{-1}$, as it is affected by temporal zonal flows; the density in the inner region slightly decreases, while it increases in the outer region.
 As a result, $\overline{\langle\beta\rangle}^{-1}$ exhibits a weak radial dependence, which can be more easily seen in the active phase.
+The radial distribution of the gas pressure is also modified according to the altered density profile.
+This also leads to the alternation of the time-averaged rotation profile from $\Omega_{\rm eq}$, which affects the estimate of the Reynolds stress in equation \ref{eq:Reynolds} as discussed in Section \ref{sec:tevol}.

+We present triangle diagrams for the active and inactive periods in Figure \ref{fig:Triangle02}.
+One can find that these two phases exhibit quite similar tendencies.
+Careful comparison shows that most of the variation rates, $\frac{\partial \ln [B_i^2]}{\partial t}$, are slightly smaller in the active phase.
+This is because these numerical values are normalized by larger $[B_i^2]$; if we compare the change of the magnetic energies, $\frac{\partial [B_i^2]}{\partial t}$, the active phase yields larger values.